rosjat/mtx-gui/README.md

 since python-scsi now supports python 3 I started to organize the dev branch so I get a nice base for the next steps to come.
 MediumChange is now a pyscsi.SCSIDevice.

+I also changed dev_mr to the default branch!

 ## License

 Python-scsi is distributed under LGPLv2.1